-Are your kids getting restless while stuck indoors this winter with these record cold temperatures?
-It’s too cold to go outside and it may be starting to get a bit too boring inside.
-For some of us, the electronic gadgets are giving off more heat than we’re willing to admit, which is a good reminder to unplug and give young eyes a break.
+Are your kids getting restless while stuck indoors this winter with the cold temperatures?
+It’s too cold to go outside and it might get a bit too boring staying inside.
 So what’s a parent to do?
-Why not keep your kids busy during the winter (or any time of year for that matter) with these simple homemade bird feeders.
+Why not keep the kids busy during the winter and make some feeders that give back to nature, specifically our feathered friends?

 Materials: Twine, Cheerios, Scotch tape